ivarprudnikov/ivarprudnikov.com/_drafts/2018-12-20-run-tensorflow-scripts-nodejs-server-deployed-aws-docker-container.md

 ### Storage

 We could store everything in the filesystem but eventually it gets quite complicated.
-Initially I thought example without database will be a bit more readable but the effect was opposite as soon as I wanted to render more details in html having not just generated ids.
-It is useful to track when user uploads data, when training starts and ends, even giving names to those training jobs is useful.
+Initially I thought example without database will be a bit more readable but the effect was opposite as soon as I wanted to render more details in html.
+It is useful to track when user uploads data, when training starts and ends, even giving names to those training jobs is useful, but storing them in filesystem seemed a bit dull and verbose to implement.

 Apart from those mentioned useful parts it will be necessary to store logs as well.
 Logs are going to be produced when training on uploaded data.
-I chose to store those in database after reading quite old _Travis_ blog post [add link] about how they process logging.
+I chose to store those in database after reading quite old _Travis_ blog post [Solving the Puzzle of Scalable Log Processing](https://blog.travis-ci.com/2013-08-08-solving-the-puzzle-of-scalable-log-processing).

 #### Model

-There are 2 thigs I want to store:
+There are 2 things I want to store:

 - `model` represents training job and contains details such as `id`, time it was created, training parameters, if user uploaded text data, is training complete, etc.
 - `log` is part of model but instead of having one big field containing all the text it will be split into lines which will make it easier to insert new data.